-- are allergic to amlodipine or to any other calcium channel blockers.
-This may involve itching, reddening of the skin or difficulty in breathing; - are allergic to valsartan or any of the other ingredients of this medicine.
-Those who think they may be allergic, discuss their doctor before taking this medicine; - have severe liver problems or bile problems such as biliary cirrhosis or cholestasis; - have severe kidney problems or are having dialysis; - are more than 3 months pregnant, (see Pregnancy section); - have severe low blood pressure (hypotension); - have narrowing of the aortic valve (aortic stenosis) or cardiogenic shock (a condition where the heart is unable to supply enough blood to the body); - suffer from heart failure after a heart attack; - have a high level of sugar in the blood and are suffering from type 2 diabetes (also called non-insulin-dependent diabetes mellitus) while taking a blood pressure lowering medicine called aliskiren must not take Wamlox film-coated tablets.
+- are allergic to valsartan or any of the other ingredients of this medicine.
+Those who think they may be allergic, discuss their doctor before taking this medicine; - have severe liver problems or bile problems such as biliary cirrhosis or cholestasis; - have severe kidney problems or are having dialysis; - are more than 3 months pregnant (see Pregnancy section); - have severe low blood pressure (hypotension); - have narrowing of the aortic valve (aortic stenosis) or cardiogenic shock (a condition where the heart is unable to supply enough blood to the body); - suffer from heart failure after a heart attack; - have diabetes or impaired kidney function and are treated with a blood pressure lowering medicine containing aliskiren must not take Valonor film-coated tablets.